security-force-monitor/research-handbook/source/units_identity.rst

 Unit
 ####

-A ``unit`` claim type contains information about the identity of the unit, such as its name, aliases, classification, the country in which is operates, and the duration of its existence.
+A ``unit`` claim type contains information about the identity of the unit, such as its name, aliases, classification, the country in which it operates, and the duration of its existence.

 Unit Identity: Summary of claim attributes
 ******************************************